Assistant Professor of Religions in the Americas

 The packet should consist of a cover letter (including a description of research program, teaching interests, and teaching philosophy); CV; a representative publication or writing sample of up to twenty pages; evidence of effective teaching, and the names, emails, and phone numbers of three people to be contacted for letters of recommendation.

 Applicants are asked to provide the names, email addresses, and phone numbers of at least three (3) contacts to provide Letters of Recommendation, in the References section of the electronic application.
 These contacts will be solicited by the SpartanTalent system via email, and asked to provide a confidential Letter of Recommendation on behalf of the applicant.
-This will occur when the candidate successfully submits the application and receives a confirmation number.Recruitment RangeCommensurate with experienceOrg #-DepartmentReligious Studies - 12216Job Open Date08/13/2019For Best Consideration Date11/11/2019Job Close DateOpen Until FilledYesFTE1.000Type of AppointmentPermanentTime Limited DurationNumber of Months per Year9FLSAExemptADA Checklist ADA Checklist
+This will occur after the interview process when the top candidate has been selected.Recruitment RangeCommensurate with experienceOrg #-DepartmentReligious Studies - 12216Job Open Date08/13/2019For Best Consideration Date11/11/2019Job Close DateOpen Until FilledYesFTE1.000Type of AppointmentPermanentTime Limited DurationNumber of Months per Year9FLSAExemptADA Checklist ADA Checklist

 "R" for Rare (0-30%),"O" for Occasional (30-60%),"F" for Frequent (60-90%),"C" for Constant (90-100%).Physical EffortHand Movement-Repetitive Motions - F, Hand Movement-Grasping - F, Holding - F, Finger Dexterity - F, Reading - C, Writing - C, Eye-hand coordination - C, Vision-Color Distinction - O, Vision-Preparing/Analyzing figures - C, Vision-Visual inspection - C, Hearing - C, Talking - C, Standing - C, Sitting - C, Walking - F, Lifting-0-30 lbs. - F, Pushing/Pulling - F, Climbing-Stairs - F, Bending - F, Squatting - R, Crawling - R, Reaching - FWork EnvironmentInside - CApplicant DocumentsRequired Documents